goldfarb/BCL_Archive/README.md

 The remaining code in the loop fills the PAGE and WORD tables from the XML files, using `$total_pages` and `$total_words` to assign unique IDs to these tables as the loop ensues.

+> NOTE: In keeping with the DRY (don't-repeat-yourself) paradigm, there is no column in the ARTICLE table for number-of-pages.
+Such information may be formulated by executing a query as follows: `SELECT * FROM PAGES WHERE ArticleId=n` and then counting the number of results...

 ## Database Modification

 > NOTE: While this module is designed to allow user-friendly database updates, it must be used with caution!
-Changes made to the database are permanent, and THE **ID** QUANTITY SHOULD NEVER BE UPDATED for any reason.
+Changes made to the database are permanent, and THE **ID** COLUMN SHOULD NEVER BE MODIFIED for any reason.

 The purpose of upload_download.php is to have a page where the control spreadsheet may be downloaded, modified, and then re-uploaded, updating any differences or additions to the database.
 It consists of three principle mechanisms:
 * A user-interface for attaching and downloading control sheet files (.tsv)